YashDate31/Library-Management-System-for-Desktop/README.md

 **Promote Students (End of Academic Year):**

-⚠️ **IMPORTANT:** Import new 1st year students BEFORE clicking promote!
+⚠️ **IMPORTANT:** Click promote FIRST to empty 1st year, THEN import new students!
 (See Year-End Process section below)

 1. Click "⬆️ Promote Student Years"
 2. System will: